StevenClontz/escape-pod-puzzlehunt-2016/pages/1-vbc.md

 Please refer to **Item A** in your *Agent Fieldbook*.
 What appears to be a random grid of letters is actually a **Soviet encryption**.
-The key to this encryption is the monument dedicated to Dr. von Braun himself; it seems the number pairs below the letter grid are associated with lines and words on the monument.
-I promise that I will never allow these Soviets to **cross** us again!
+The key to this encryption is the monument dedicated to Dr. von Braun himself.
+It seems the number pairs below the letter grid are associated with lines and words on the monument, although since English isn't the Soviet spies' first language, they've **mixed up** the words a bit.
+In any case, I promise that I will never allow these Soviets to **cross** us again!

 Make sure you **photograph the von Braun momument** for your records,